 Logan Laplante is a 13 year-old boy who was taken out of the education system to be home schooled instead.
-Not only was he home schooled, but Logan had the ability to tailor his education to his interests and also his style of learning, something traditional education does not offer.
-As Logan has mentioned, when he grows up he wants to be happy and healthy.
+As a result, he was given the opportunity to receive an education tailored to his interests and his unique style of learning – something traditional education is not always able to offer.
+In a pretty remarkable show of wisdom, particularly for someone so young, Logan has said that when he grows up he wants to be happy and healthy.
 At a TEDx talk in 2013, he discussed how hacking his education is helping him achieve that goal.

-Logan’s story can be seen in a similar light as Jacob Barnett‘s story who was first put in Special Ed by his school until he was pulled out of standard education and is now seen as an incredibly intelligent young person who is on track to winning a Nobel Prize one day.
+Logan’s story parallels that of another boy, Jacob Barnett, who was put into Special Education by his school until his parents intervened, electing to home school him instead.
+Jacob is now seen as an incredibly intelligent young person with a level of genius that marks him as on track to winning a Nobel Prize one day.

 I also recently did a TEDx talk in 2014 about my story of leaving college for good.
 You can check that out here.